 We’re Hiring!

-The office of Council Member Lincoln Restler is looking to hire a District Director!
+The office of Council Member Lincoln Restler is looking to hire a Community Advocate!

 To Apply:

 To apply, please submit your resume and a brief cover letter to District33Hiring@gmail.com.
-Please use the subject line “District Director - Name.”
+Please use the subject line “Community Advocate - Name.”
 Applications will be reviewed on an ongoing basis until the position is filled.

 About Lincoln and the 33rd Council District: Lincoln represents the 33rd Council District, which stretches from Greenpoint down to Brooklyn Heights along the Brooklyn waterfront.

 Lincoln entered office in January 2022 with the goal of being the district’s 24/7 problem solver.
 Our office offers robust constituent services, spearheads organizing campaigns to proactively engage constituents on the issues that matter most, and leads on a variety of policy and legislative issues.
-Lincoln is dedicated to pushing forward-thinking policy on responding to climate change; creating truly affordable housing; bike infrastructure; and building non-police emergency response capacity.
+Lincoln is dedicated to pushing forward-thinking policy that responds to climate change; creates truly affordable housing and safe, livable streets; and builds non-police emergency response capacity.
+Read more about Lincoln here.

 Job Description: